bl4ck0ut/scripts/README.md

 gmail_twilio_watch_and_text.py = script that will watch your gmail mailbox using the API looking for a key word, send a text message and                                     move the message to trash.

+cf_uri_sql.py = script that coonects to Cofnese Triage and pull Date, Subject and URI's then logs to sqlite3 database , then emails list                   of new URL's